LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/Survey-dashboard-messaging.md

 date: '2019-01-15T13:14:02.000+00:00'

 ---
-The Survey Dashboard for messaging provides results for all available surveys for messaging the Post Conversation Survey and the Agent survey.
+The Survey Dashboard for messaging provides results for all available surveys for messaging; the Post Conversation Survey and the Agent survey.

 Please see the reporting [tutorial](https://vimeo.com/311200786/08a7eff0a9)